 Effective July 1, 2011, Federal Financial Aid regulations limit the number of times a student may repeat a course and receive federal financial aid for that course.
-At Oklahoma Wesleyan, a student may receive federal financial aid one time to repeat a course in which a failing grade was earned.
-However if a program within a school has a minimum passing grade policy, the program's policy will be used to determine if a grade is considered failing for repeat coursework purposes.
+The regulations state that a student may receive federal aid when repeating a course that was previously failed regardless of the number of times the course was attempted and failed.
+Once the passing grade is received, the student may receive federal financial aid for only one repeat of the course.